-Part of our morning ritual is to stand in front of a mirror applying cosmetics – like a moisturiser or foundation – to fix or minimise imperfections in our complexion.
-We all know that cosmetics have an extended history that goes back to prehistoric times but it is less well known that complexion also has a long story.
+Every morning, millions of people apply cosmetics – like a moisturiser or foundation – to fix and/or minimise imperfections in their complexion.
+We all know that cosmetics have an extended history that goes back to prehistoric times but what is less well known is that the idea of a ‘complexion’ also has a long story.

 The term ‘complexion’ originally comes “from the Latin con (with or together) and plectare (to plait or twine)” (Connor, 2004, p.
-19), the reason being that the complexion was originally thought to be the product of the balance between the body humours.
+19).
+The reason for this is that it was originally regarded as the surface manifestation of the interaction between the body humours.

-The humours were thought to be in a constant state of flux – with their change depending on factors such as diet and activity – and their presence and imbalance was believed to affect a person’s health, even determining what we would now refer to as personality, temperament or disposition; e.g., too much black bile would make you melancholic.
+The humours were thought to be in a constant state of flux and affected by factors such as diet and activity.
+Their presence and imbalance was believed to effect a person’s health, even determining what we would now refer to as personality, temperament or disposition; e.g., too much black bile would make you melancholic.
 Traces of this thinking can still be found in our language today when we talk of people being ‘cold’ or ‘hot tempered’.

-When physicians of the Middle Ages looked at a person’s complexion, they saw it as not a thing in itself, but rather, as the outward sign of the state of the body’s humours.
+When physicians of the Middle Ages looked at a person’s skin, they saw it not as a thing in itself, but rather, as the outward sign of the state of the body’s humours, as a complexion of the four body fluids.
 They examined it for signs of imbalance, with skin blemishes being seen as places where excess humours were trying to get out.
-The colour of the skin was particularly important as an excess of any one colour – red, black, white or yellow – could be related to an overabundance in one of the four humours.
+The colour of the skin was considered to be particularly important, as an excess of any one colour – red, black, white or yellow – could be related to an overabundance of one of the four humours.

 Should such signs be found, then the physician’s job was to rebalance the humours – through herbal remedies, emetics, purges, fasting and/or changes to the diet– or to open an escape path for them – through blood-letting, blistering or scarification of the skin – so that those making the person sick could be cleared.

-Although the humoural theory dominated medical thinking up until the eighteenth century, by the sixteenth century it had began to lose its relationship with the complexion which now began to refer primarily to the “natural colour, texture and appearance of the skin” (The Compact Oxford English Dictionary, 1991) gradually dropping its association with the humours and a person’s temperament.
-However, the connection between humours and skin problems took a long time to disappear and could still be found in the nineteenth century.
+Although the humoural theory dominated medical thinking up until the eighteenth century, by the sixteenth century the use of the term complexion had began to change its meaning.
+Complexion began increasingly to refer primarily to the “natural colour, texture and appearance of the skin” (The Compact Oxford English Dictionary, 1991) gradually dropping its association with the humours and a person’s temperament.
+However, the connection between humours and skin problems took a long time to disappear and references to it were still found in the nineteenth century.

 We have no doubt, however, that one of the most frequent causes of sunburn is to be sought for in the superabundance of bile which the heat of summer, as well as hot rooms, so often produces.

 The idea of body humours was not confined to European medicine.
 It also appears in different forms in India and China and it is from these traditions that it is being reintroduced into the West through Ayurvedic, traditional Chinese, and other complementary medicines.
-Consequently we have seen a return of the practices of purging, fasting and even scarification of sorts (acupuncture) although fortunately, not bloodletting.
+Consequently we have seen a return of the practices of purging and fasting although fortunately, not bloodletting.

 The art of beauty.
 (1825).
 London: Knight and Lacey.